jessicacannarozzo/COMP2406-Recipe-Database/readMe.txt

 Description:
 	OS developed in: Ubuntu GNOME 16.0.4
-	Browser used for testing: Chromium-browser (Google Chrome) 55.0.2883.87 This application is a chat room where members can send and receive public and private messages.
+	Browser used for testing: Chromium-browser (Google Chrome) 55.0.2883.87 This application is a recipe database where users can save new recipes and load old ones.

 Set-Up and Run instructions: